Skip to content

 8. Maintain a record of all communications – All communications between parties can be discharged using the platform to avoid any communications getting lost in email and phone conversations.
 Having a complete record of any communications helps to minimize disputes or future litigation risks.

 Here are some additional articles and resources on SOW contract operations that may be of interest.
-The WikiSuite SOW page An example of a Statement of Work contract Department of Defense Handbook on Preparation of Statement of Work (SOW).
+The SOW example of a Statement of Work contract Department of Defense Handbook on Preparation of Statement of Work (SOW).

 Your comments